Find us +44 (0)113 2837100

 - Applied Task: Micro-Planning and Curriculum Adaptation with accompanying analytical commentary (60%) – 2,400 words equivalent.

-Formative assessment will be provided through peer discussion, micro-teaching opportunities, and tutor feedback during taught sessions.
-Summative assessment will be marked against the contextualised Level 6 rubric in the module handbook, focusing on critical reflection, application of theory to practice, and evidence of readiness for professional practice.
+Formative assessment will take place through peer discussion, case study analysis and tutor feedback during taught sessions.
+Summative assessment will be marked using the contextualised rubric provided in the module handbook.

-Please note that the assesse=ment must be passed.
+Please note that the assessment must be passed.

 Module Coordinator - Jo Hopton